 Award Winning: Rated by Test-Guide.com as the best TEAS test prep course on the market.

 TEAS Exam Overview

 TEAS stands for Test of Essential Academic Skills and is taken by individuals who are seeking enrollment in a healthcare-related college program.
 The TEAS exam is a common requirement for students looking to get into nursing school.

 The exam is administered by Assessment Technologies Institute (ATI).
-The test takes three hours and 29 minutes to complete with every question consisting of multiple-choice with 4 potential responses.
+The test takes 209 minutes to complete.

 Students will be tested in four sections – reading, math, science, and English.
 A quick summary of each section can be found below.

 - TEAS Reading:

 - Number of Questions: 45

 - Specific Areas Tested: Key ideas and details, craft and structure, and integration of knowledge and ideas.